Written byJenny Zeng

 Section 1: Store in iCloud

 This feature allows you to store files in the Desktop and Documents folders, photos, and messages to iCloud to save space.
-But Apple only provides 5GB of free iCloud storage, so you have to pay if you need more.
+But Apple only provides 5GB of free iCloud storage, so you have to pay if you need more or you will receive the notification saying that "iCloud storage is full".
 To store files in iCloud, click Store in iCloud, then check the boxes alongside the files you want to keep in iCloud.

 Once this feature is turned on, it will automatically free up local space when your Mac is low on storage.
 You can also expect: